 Below we have picked the 3 most common responses and provided some insight as to how a teacher can overcome them.
-Our solutions have been taken from both from our own experience of working with schools and also from the recommended Irish curriculum’s teaching guidelines.
+Our solutions have been taken from both from our own experience of working with schools and also from the details included from the Irish primary music curriculum.

 1.)
 ‘I’m not musical/no experience with music’

 Let’s deal with the first part of this because this comes up time and time again from people of all ages and demographics.
 People assume they can’t do music and have get outs by claiming things like they are ‘tone deaf’.

 The first thing to realise is research has shown only about 5% of the population suffer from amusia which is a clinical cognitive impairment meaning the brain cannot process musical sounds properly to make sense of them (REF).

 There’s a simple online resource you can go to called www.tonedeaftest.com where you can do a very simple test to see if you’re tone deaf or not.
 It tests, for example, whether you can tell if a note is higher or lower than another note.
 They even give you a nice badge you can download and stick on the mantelpiece.